 How to Transfer a Car Title in Illinois

-If you’re new to Illinois, you may notice that the state’s title transfer process is slightly different than in other states.
-Rather than having a DMV, Illinois’ Secretary of State department is responsible for all motor vehicle and driver license services.
+If you’re new to Illinois, you may notice that the state’s title transfer process is a little different than in other states.
+To begin, rather than having a DMV, Illinois’ Secretary of State department is responsible for all motor vehicle and driver license services.

-Newcomers are frequently shocked by the SOS’s service prices compared to standard DMV pricing in neighboring states.
+Newcomers are frequently shocked by the SOS’s service prices in comparison to standard DMV pricing in neighboring states.
 Fortunately, we’re here to ensure you’re not taken by surprise.
 This article will walk you through the process of your Illinois title transfer.

 Regulations for a title transfer in Illinois